 All about the history of Biscarrosse

 Located in the southwest of Francein the Landes department, in the Nouvelle AquitaineBiscarrosse is a commune of over fourteen thousand inhabitants.
-Since the Middle Ages, the town has enjoyed royal protection and an industrial history that has made it a renowned tourist and commercial center.
-Here’s a look back at the history of Biscarosse, from its origins as the capital of lakes and hydro-aviation.
+Since the Middle Ages, the town has been tinged with royal protection and an industrial history that has made it a renowned tourist and commercial center.
+A look back at the history of Biscarrosse, from its origins as the capital of lakes and hydra-aviation.

 Biscarrosse in the Middle Ages